fogfish/code-build-bot/README.md

 **Infrastructure as a Code** is only the right way to manage cloud resources.
 The provisioning and deployment of cloud resources shall be aligned with a service delivery and orchestrated by CI/CD system.
 This bot supports IaaC automation using either [Cloud Formation](https://aws.amazon.com/cloudformation/) or [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html).
 The **deployment automation** is a key feature here, please see my workflow for details.

-Often, **flexibility on configurations** becomes an issue if you are using custome CI/CD API or point-and-click UIs, especially if you are aiming 100% automation.
+Often, **flexibility on configurations** becomes an issue if you are using custom CI/CD API or point-and-click UIs, especially if you are aiming 100% automation.
 Everything shall be code including CI/CD pipelines.
 The Code Build Bot promotes usage of AWS CDK or shell scripts to implement delivery pipelines.
 This is extremely important with modern processes that relies on heterogenous technologies (e.g. `npm` is optimized for building and packaging JavaScript application but this is a wrong tool to make cloud deployments - `cdk` shall be used).

 As developer I want to have a **repeatable pipelines** so that exactly same automation pipeline is executed by CI/CD and myself while testing/development.
 This overlooked if your team follows segregation of application development from operations (DevOps).
 This also means co-allocation of pipelines configuration next to application code.